wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Expected Behavior**

--   Verify that you see the upload progress in post summary.
+-   Verify that you see the upload progress in post summary of the Post item in the Posts list.
 ![File upload in post list](../resources/local-file-upload-post-list.png)

 **Next Steps**

--   Wait until upload finishes
+-   Wait until upload finishes.
--   Re-open the post
+-   Re-open the post.

 **Expected Behavior**

 -   Verify that File block shows the file name.
--   You can also switch to HTML mode to verify that the upload was complete by checking to see that the hyperlink points to a remote media.
+-   You can also switch to HTML mode to verify that the upload was complete.
+This is done by checking to see that the hyperlinks of the File block points to a remote media url and not a local one.

 --------------------------------------------------------------------------------
 ##### TC006